 Pre-workout supplements are taken by millions of people, whether they be professional athletes or fitness enthusiasts looking to stay healthy and in shape.
-With ingredients ranging from amino acids to herbs, pre-workout products a have a wide range of benefits, including:
+With ingredients ranging from amino acids to herbs, pre-workout products have many potential benefits, including:

 - Improved performance